Brush fire in Aurora neighborhood contained at 3 acres

 No structures were damaged and no injuries were reported as of Friday night.
 The cause of the fire is still unknown.

-Nicole Torres and Elijah Smith, next door neighbors, both evacuated their homes as they watched the flames approach.
+Nicole Torres and Alijah Smith, next door neighbors, both evacuated their homes as they watched the flames approach.

 “I was freaking out once it was getting closer to the house…I was already shaking.
 I just grabbed the dog and ran because I didn’t know what to expect," said Torres.